 - Diminished quality or enjoyment of life

-California has negligence laws that allow accident victims to pursue financial compensation for various economic and non-economic damages from negligent parties.
-You or your attorney will need to prove fault and your losses through convincing evidence to achieve a settlement or verdict.
+California has negligence laws that allow individuals to pursue financial compensation for various economic and non-economic damages from negligent parties.
+You or your attorney will need to present evidence of fault and documented losses in support of a claim.

 How Our Santa Cruz Brain Injury Attorneys Fight for You

-From the very beginning of your case, Jacoby & Meyers will be your greatest advocate and supporter.
-We will help you get the medical treatment you need while we prepare and prosecute your legal claim.
+From the beginning of your case, Jacoby & Meyers provides legal representation and support.
+We can assist in coordinating medical treatment resources while preparing your legal claim.

 Frequently Asked Questions About Santa Cruz Brain Injury Cases

-Suffering a serious brain injury in a traumatic accident in Santa Cruz can leave you with many questions about your legal rights and options.
-We are more than happy to address your specific concerns during a free case evaluation, and we’ve also answered a few frequently asked questions here.
+Suffering a serious brain injury in an accident in Santa Cruz can raise questions about legal rights and options.
+We can address your concerns during a free case evaluation, and we’ve also answered a few frequently asked questions here.

 What Should I Do Immediately After a Brain Injury Accident?

-Get medical care from the nearest hospital and follow up with a qualified neurologist.
+Seek medical care from the nearest hospital and follow up with a qualified neurologist.
 Follow your treatment plan and keep copies of your medical records.
 Document the scene of the accident, if possible, by taking photographs and gathering eyewitness information.
-When you’re ready to discuss your legal options, contact Jacoby & Meyers.
+When you are ready to discuss your legal options, you may contact Jacoby & Meyers.

 How Long Do I Have to File a Brain Injury Claim in California?

-California’s statute of limitations (Civil Code of Procedure § 335.1) gives you no more than two years from the date of your accident to file a brain injury claim, in most cases.
-If you didn’t discover your brain injury right away, you may have two years from the date of reasonable discovery.
+California’s statute of limitations (Civil Code of Procedure § 335.1) generally provides two years from the date of the accident to file a claim.
+If the injury is not discovered right away, the time period may begin from the date of reasonable discovery.

 Can Family Members File a Claim if the Victim Cannot?